Brad Pitt says in legal filing that Angelina Jolie ‘vindictively’ sold winery amid custody battle - KESQ

 CNN has reached out to Jolie’s representative for comment.

 Jolie filed for divorce from Pitt in 2016.
-They were declared legally single in 2019, but their divorce and a shared custody arrangement of their minor children is not yet finalized.
+They were declared legally single in 2019, but a shared custody arrangement of their minor children is not yet finalized.

 Jolie sold her stake in Miraval in October 2021 to Tenute del Mondo, a subsidiary of Stoli Group, controlled by Russian oligarch Yuri Shefler.